 Paper records still have a lot of benefits

 Electronic medial records have both benefits and drawbacks, and the drawbacks are often greater than the benefits.

 Physicians not happy with the current situation

-Many physicians are still longing for the good old days with pen and paper, but feel, sadly, that the technological development is now out of their control and that there is nothing they can do about it.
+Many physicians are still longing for the good old times of pen and paper.
+But feel, sadly, that the technological development is now out of their control and that there is nothing, really, they can do about that.